storiesjs/stories/packages/core/src/components/tool-zoom/readme.md

 # stories-tool-zoom

-The stories-tool-zoom is a container for zoom-in, zoom-out, and zoom-reset stories-buttons.
+The stories-tool-zoom is a container for zoom-in, zoom-out, and zoom-reset buttons.

 <!-- Auto Generated Below -->